kube-reporting/metering-operator/Documentation/writing-custom-queries.md

     sum(kube_deployment_status_replicas_unavailable) by (namespace, deployment)
 ```

-Creating the ReportPrometheusQuery only makes the query available for use, but doesn't actually cause the metrics to be collected, to cause a Metric to be collected you need to create a [ReportDataSource][reportdatasources] with a `spec.promsum` section con***REMOVED***gured to use the ReportPrometheusQuery of your choice.
+Creating the ReportPrometheusQuery only makes the query available for use, but doesn't actually cause the metrics to be collected.
+To allow a Metric to be collected, you need to create a [ReportDataSource][reportdatasources] with a `spec.promsum` section con***REMOVED***gured to use the ReportPrometheusQuery of your choice.
 Save the snippet below into a ***REMOVED***le named `unready-deployment-replicas-reportdatasource.yaml`:

 ```